ishriya/traefik_vnf/README.md

 # Traefik VNF - Localhost implementation

-Traefik is a reverse proxy and load balancer.
+Traefik is a very simple reverse proxy and load balancer.
+It configures itself automatically and dynamically.
+However, it is also possible to configure Traefik manually.
+Here, we will consider a simple scenario where traefik configures itself automatically to balance the load.

 ## Scenario